 Baylin's equity-method investments consist of a 19 percent interest in Galtronics Canada Ltd. ("GTC"), a Canadian technology company providing innovative antenna designs and RF test services for wireless communication products, and a 19 percent interest in Advantech Wireless Research Inc. ("AWR"), a Canadian technology company that designs terrestrial and satellite communications solutions for wireless broadband communication companies.
+AWR was dissolved on December 29, 2022.

-For the year ended December 31, 2021, transactions between the Company and GTC totaled \$2,218 and between the Company and AWR totaled \$3,540 consisting primarily of research and development expenses related to the services agreements the Company has with GTC and AWR.
-As at December 31, 2021, the Company was owed \$1,455 by GTC and owes \$22 to AWR.
+For the year ended December 31, 2022, transactions between the Company and GTC totaled \$2,566 and between the Company consisting primarily of research and development expenses related to the services agreements the Company has with GTC.
+As at December 31, 2022, the Company was owed \$1,033 by GTC.

-For the year ended December 31, 2020, transactions between the Company and GTC totaled \$1,771 and between the Company and AWR totaled \$3,647 consisting primarily of R&D expenses related to the services agreements the Company has with GTC and AWR.
-As at December 31, 2020, the Company was owed \$2,839 by GTC and was owed \$1,193 by AWR.
+For the year ended December 31, 2021, transactions between the Company and GTC totaled \$2,218 and between the Company and AWR totaled \$3,540 consisting primarily of R&D expenses related to the services agreements the Company has with GTC and AWR.
+As at December 31, 2021, the Company was owed \$2,839 by GTC and was owed \$1,193 by AWR.